CMakePP/CMakePPLang/docs/source/getting_started/cmakepp_examples/utilities.rst

-.. _using-utilities:
+.. _examples-utilities:

 ***************
 Using Utilities
 ***************

-This page provides examples of using CMakePP's utility functions.
+This page provides examples of using utility functions available in the CMakePP language.

+.. _examples-utilities-variable-equality:

 Checking if Variables are Equal
 ===============================